-This process included a comparative analysis of 25 companies, including (i) those considered to have best practices at the domestic and international level, and (ii) both domestic and international comparable companies.
+This process included a comparative analysis of 24 companies, which were selected at both the domestic and international level and which met two criteria: (i) companies considered to have best practices, and (ii) comparable companies.

-This evaluation used 389 best practices indicators, which practices were assessed using objective and verifiable evidence.
+This evaluation used 392 best practices indicators, which practices were assessed using objective and verifiable evidence.
 This was all supplemented by interviews conducted with the directors by the first vice-chair and lead independent director, in which he collected feedback on the performance of the Board of Directors and its committees, in line with the recommendations of the Good Governance Code of Listed Companies and the Technical Guide 1/2019 on Nomination and Remuneration Committees published by the CNMV.

-The process concluded on 21 February 2023 with the approval by the Board of Directors of the results of the evaluation of financial year 2022 and the Continuous Improvement Plan for financial year 2023.
-This document includes 30 areas for progress, including the following:
+The process concluded on 20 February 2024 with the approval by the Board of Directors of the results of the evaluation of financial year 2023 and the Continuous Improvement Plan for financial year 2024.
+This document includes 31 areas for progress, including the following:

+1. Ensure that time continues to be devoted in the agenda to monitoring risks that have an impact on the business and the achievement of the objectives of the Strategic Plan 2023-2025.

+- 2. Maintain excellence in the operation of the Board of Directors and its committees (preparation and conduct of meetings), as well as the training programme for directors. - 3.
+Supervise the process of implementing the management chart approved in December 2023, particularly with regard to risk management and supervision, as well as the changes to the Compliance System that were also approved during that year.

-- 1. Dedication of time in the agenda to supervising the implementation of the new Strategic Plan 2023-2025. - Continuous review of best corporate governance practices in terms of critical aspects examined in the committees regarding composition and renewal of the Board, remuneration and ESG strategy. - 3.
-Supervision of implementation of a new cybersecurity governance strategy and model for the Company. - 4.
-Combination of participation by top executives in the Board of Directors and its committees with the expertise of new talent in the management team. - C.1.18 Provide details, for years in which the evaluation was carried out with the help of an external advisor, of the business relationships that the external advisor or company in its group maintains with the company or any company in its group.
+Continue to review the Governance and Sustainability System in the quest for continuous improvement and alignment with best practices.

+C.1.18 Provide details, for years in which the evaluation was carried out with the help of an external advisor, of the business relationships that the external advisor or company in its group maintains with the company or any company in its group.

-The Company has been advised by an outside consultant for the last thirteen years.
+The Company has been advised by an outside consultant for the last fourteen years.

-PwC's business relations with the companies within the Iberdrola group worldwide were approximately €36,656 thousand in 2022.
-Specifically, the total amount of billing by the PwC group for consulting services provided to the Company's Board of Directors and the Office of the Secretary thereof was €491 thousand during that financial year.
+The PwC Group's business relations with the companies within the Iberdrola Group worldwide were approximately €56,191 thousand in 2023.
+Specifically, the total amount of billing by the PwC Group for consulting services provided to the Company's Board of Directors and the Office of the Secretary thereof was €901 thousand during that financial year.